Fleckism/SecurityPlus/SecurityPlus/5A  Cryptographic Ciphers.md

 ## HASHING ALGORITHMS

-[[Hash]]ing is the simplest type of [[cryptographic]] operation.
+[[Hash |Hashing]] is the simplest type of [[cryptographic]] operation.
 A cryptographic hashing algorithm produces a fixed length string from an input plaintext that can be of any length.
 The output can be referred to as a checksum, message digest, or hash.
 The function is designed so that it is impossible to recover the plaintext data from the [[digest]] (one-way) and so that different inputs are unlikely to produce the same output (a [[collision]]).

 A hashing algorithm is used to prove integrity.
 For example, Bob and Alice can compare the values used for a password in the following way: